marlonjeske/rssi_prediction_urban_mesh/README.md

 Train and validate with k-fold cross-validation using Random Forest and Support Vector Regression

-To use this code, the only input needed is "data-rssi-urban.csv," which contains:
+To use this code, the only input needed is "random_dataset-rssi-urban.csv" which contains:

 - node_tx: Tx ID
 - node_rx: Rx ID